 Iowa told me to take straw and tickle its nose, “That’s what we did with the calves anyways…” I stuck a wee piece of straw up its nose.
 BIG SNEEZE! *Entire crowd clapping* The ewe got up and came over to her lamb.
 The lamb was breathing and coughing/spluttering.
 The ewe proceeded to start licking and cleaning off her newborn.

 The Mount Vernon employee was very thankful and let us all know the shepherd was on the way.
 They had no clue the ewe was pregnant when they recently purchased her.
 Hog Island sheep are a critically endangered breed and the ewe and lamb were very valuable.
 Its twin was on the way when my mother came back up the trail, soaking wet from the rain.
 It was time to go, but I never forgot that thrill of new life.
 I was entranced by sheep forever after.

-We now live in unprecedented times, which means keeping livestock, gardening, farming, cooking/baking, preserving, DIY (#ILoveMacGyver) projects, living sustainably, utilizing regenerative agriculture, practicing conservation, planting hedges, working to homestead, and generally being resourceful, are more important than ever.
+We now live in unprecedented times, which means keeping livestock, gardening, farming, cooking/baking, preserving, DIY (#ILoveMacGyver) projects, being self-sufficient, living sustainably, utilizing regenerative agriculture, practicing conservation, planting hedges, working to homestead, and generally being resourceful, are more important than ever.
 I probably over-share and I’m a long-range planner, but it’s important that I learn from my own mistakes and successes.
 This blog is like my journal – so follow along, if you’d like.
 Ultimately, I believe in being proactive, but that it’s also about the people next to me.